runabh1/underwater-trash-detection-system/README.md

    ### Live Webcam Detection
    - Click "Start Webcam" to begin live detection
    - Allow camera access when prompted
+   - Adjust confidence threshold and max detections for real-time processing
    - Real-time detection results will appear on the video feed
    - Click "Stop Webcam" to end the session